taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 {% include figure image_path="/assets/images/final-projects/Projeto008.svg" alt="A slide from the final presentation of the Project 008 group, who studied the behavior of a baby octopus at the Vasco da Gama aquario." caption="A slide from the final presentation of the Project 008 group, who studied the behavior of a baby octopus at the Vasco da Gama aquario." %}

 **Project 008** dove into the mysteries of how a young octopus at the Vasco de Gama aquarium in Algés learns.
 Using food in a jar as a motivator, these students stuied whether octopus can differentiate colors.
 [Click here](https://youtu.be/iQJ-bssjkYE) to watch a video of their pilot test at the Vasco de Gama aquarium.
+To learn more, check out [the Project 008 final presentation](https://docs.google.com/presentation/d/1Icw0Tyw68aseEY3zTL2E6SVAzlHvumgDqMUF8jCQL8Y/edit?usp=sharing).

 Students: Margarida Oliveira, Francisca Gonçalves & Maria Pinheiro.